 Wooden seats are great if you want to recreate the feel of your countryside childhood or to make your home environment greener.
 Oh, how better they are for heavy persons that need the best support!

 And yes, they feel much warmer.
-But they need more frequent washing, cautious handling, and probably they have to be replaced sooner.
+But they need more frequent washing and cautious handling, and probably they have to be replaced sooner.

 What’s your best type of toilet seat?
 Which one have you got at home, and are you happy with it?
-What else would you recommend to consider before choosing your seat?
-Well, even if you’re on it right now, we don’t mind if you drop a comment (just a word, okay?) or share this to your Facebook or Twitter to have a toilet talk with friends.
+What else would you recommend considering before choosing your seat?
+Well, even if you’re on it right now, we don’t mind if you drop a comment (just a word, okay?) or share this on your Facebook or Twitter to have a toilet talk with friends.

 - Toilet Drain Pipe Sizes